GTC Scotland is governed by a Council of 37 members, the majority of whom are elected teachers or college lecturers.

 Role of Council Members

-- ensure that GTC Scotland meets its responsibilities as a good employer
+- ensure GTC Scotland meets its statutory functions and aims;

 Members of GTC Scotland Council must at all times observe the highest standards of impartiality, integrity and objectivity in performing their role.